azuradara/neo-act-plugin/README.md

 ## Contributing

 I'm too lazy to write a contribution guidelines doc, feel free to submit PRs or issues if you'd like.
 This project will always be free.
+If you don't want to submit an issue, contact `azuradara` on Discord.

 ## Motivation